macuriels/portfolio/content/authors/admin/_index.md

 title: Miguel Curiel
 ---

-I am a Social Scientist turned Data Scientist passionate about helping people and businesses grow through data-driven solutions.
+> **I am a Social Scientist turned Data Scientist passionate about helping people and businesses grow through data-driven solutions.**
+{style="font-size: 1.5rem;"}

+I have spent the last 5 years specializing in translating complex data and sociotechnical systems into clear and concise insights to empower individuals and optimize business strategies.

-Continue scrolling to view some of my data science projects and feel free to reach out on [LinkedIn](https://www.linkedin.com/in/macuriels/) anytime.
+Continue scrolling to view some of my data science projects and feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/macuriels/).

+---

+## What is  ***macuriels***  for?
+I built this website to display my past projects and share the valuable lessons I've learned along my journey.
+The website's name is a playful nod to my full name.

 {style="text-align: justify;"}